ezzat001/pastebinapi/README.md

 #or
 api.delete("4HunZo9")
 ```
-if you want check the response
+if you want to check the response

 ```python3
 r = api.delete("https://pastebin.com/4HunZo9")